spacewalkproject/spacewalk/README.md

 Source code for this release can be found in [SPACEWALK-2.10 branch](https://github.com/spacewalkproject/spacewalk/tree/SPACEWALK-2.10).

-Spacewalk project will be discontinued on May 31 2020.
+Spacewalk project has been discontinued on May 31 2020.

 [Master branch](https://github.com/spacewalkproject/spacewalk) contains unfinished experimental attempt to support RHEL8 server and dnf backend which breaks RHEL / CentOS 6 and 7 support.